BYUI-ECEN-240/ECEN-240-Instructor-Material/ECEN240_Lab8/ECEN240_Lab8_Latches_and_FlipFlops.md

 > Write a brief conclusions statement that discusses the original
 > purposes of the lab found at the beginning of this lab document.

--   What are some of your observations about: SR Latches, Gated D
-    > Latches, and D Flip Flops?
+-   What are some of your observations about: SR Latches, Gated D Latches, and D Flip Flops?

--   What are some or your observations about reading and implementing
+-   What are some or your observations about reading and implementing transition tables?
-    > transition tables?

--   What are your observations about implementing flip flops
-    > behaviorally in SystemVerilog?
+-   What are your observations about implementing flip flops behaviorally in SystemVerilog?

 > Please use complete sentences and correct grammar to express your
 > thoughts:

-(The conclusions box will expand as you write)

-  --
-  --
+>
+>
+>
+>
+>

 Conclusions Statement (10 points)